hinto-janai/festival/cmp/README.md

 Some things to keep in mind:

+- The Linux version of `Festival` was used
 - The `NTFS` filesystem was used for both `Windows` and `Linux` tests (advantage for `iTunes`, `MusicBee`)
 - `FLAC` files were converted to `ALAC/AAC/MP3` for iTunes (advantage for `iTunes`)